linkel/super-eureka/README.md

 - [x] Display a table in the browser using Flask as the backend controller.
 - [x] Create a dropdown menu to select different tables in the browser.
 - [ ] Render my plots in the browser above the table info.
+- [x] Make the homepage more aesthetic Part 1.
-- [ ] Make the homepage more aesthetic Part 1.
+- [ ] Make the homepage more aesthetic Part 2.